 Caroline: She was just on Bourbon Street, or somewhere in the Quarter.
 Walking with René when he… hit her.
 Hard.

 The images come forth, but she pushes them away.
 He must have left her here.
 She’s been in the city for years, and visited all her life.
 She looks around and starts to walk.
 She’ll see a landmark somewhere.

 GM: She soon spots a suited man with a trombone.
 She recognizes that statue even before reading the plaque underneath.
 She is in Louis Armstrong Park, a short ways off from the Quarter.

 Her ears perk.
 People are approaching.
 Two of them.
 She can tell by their slurred mumbles and by the way their footsteps fall that they are drunk.

 Caroline: She slides towards a shadow.

-GM: Caroline is still groggy from whatever happened to her, and moves too slowly.
-The footsteps catch up.
+GM: Caroline is still groggy from whatever happened to her.
+She’s too slow before the footsteps catch up.
 The two people, one man and one woman, are obviously college students.
-Neither of them looks older than 21, and both are clearly drunk, leaning on each other for support and as they stumble through the dark.
-The man clutches a whiskey bottle with a few swallows left in it, and the woman’s shirt is partially unbuttoned.
+Neither of them looks older than 21.
+Both are clearly drunk, leaning on each other for support and as they stumble through the dark.
+The man clutches a whiskey bottle with a few swallows left in it.
+The woman’s shirt is partially unbuttoned.
 The partygoers look at Caroline and begin giggling as only inebriated people having fun can.
 Their jugular veins throb in the lamplight, their chests heaving up and down as they breathe.
 She feels the warmth of their bodies, and it only reminds her of how cold the night feels.

 That’s when the hunger blazes to life in her chest like a roaring bonfire.
 Her teeth feel so large in her mouth, and oh so sharp.
 Caroline doesn’t know what it is about the pair.
 She doesn’t know what happened to her.
 But she knows one thing: